General studies

 Studium Generale is a series of public, non-compulsory courses at the HWG LU, which take place on Tuesdays from 4.00 to 5.30 p.m. during the semester in the university auditorium on a wide variety of topics.
 The main theme of the lecture series is "Insights and Perspectives".

-All lectures in the summer semester 2025 will be offered as a hybrid format, i.e. online and in presence with a limited number of places.
+All lectures in the winter semester 2025/2026 will be offered in a hybrid format, i.e. online and in person with a limited number of places.

-Registration with Ms. Annette Gramer by e-mail annette.gramer@ 8< SPAM protection, please remove >8 hwg-lu.de is absolutely necessary.
-The dial-in link for the online lecture will be announced one day before the first event will be announced.
+Please register with Ms. Annette Gramer by e-mail annette.gramer@ 8< SPAM protection, please remove >8 hwg-lu.de is absolutely necessary.
+The dial-in link for the online lecture will be announced one day before the first event.

 General studies in the winter semester 2025/2026